 Ultimate Guide Strategy Guide + Weekly Pro Tips

-If you are comparing supports, the real question is not “Does Narja heal enough?”
-It is “Does Narja create a better total turn than a pure healer or a pure buffer would?”
-In many attack-heavy teams, the answer is yes.
+The right question is not “does Narja heal enough?”
+It is “does Narja create a better total turn than a pure healer or pure buffer would?”
+In attack-heavy teams, the answer is yes.
+For full lineup templates built around supports like her, see our best team build frameworks for Nightmare runs.

-The clean verdict is this: build Narja if you want a support-first character who rewards planning, multi-hit attackers, and AP-aware decks.
-Skip the “pure healer” mindset, verify her current availability in-game before pulling, and treat older number-heavy guides with caution.
-If you play her as a Voracity engine with Predation as the payoff, Narja looks like one of the more complete support packages currently discussed in Chaos Zero Nightmare.
+Combatant → Skills before optimizing hard.Build Narja if you want a support-first 5-star Controller who rewards planning, multi-hit attackers, and AP-aware decks.
+Drop the “pure healer” mindset, verify her current availability in-game before pulling, and treat number-heavy older guides as patch-sensitive.
+Run her as a Voracity engine with Predation as the payoff, back her with a shielder or AP partner, and she becomes one of the most complete support packages in Chaos Zero Nightmare.